 - TOEFL Department Code 69 (Engineering, other)

 To check the status of application materials that you have submitted, please email the Graduate Coordinator with your Name, Date of Birth, and Email Address used on your application.
 An email containing the status of your application will ONLY provide information verifying receipt of supplementary materials (transcripts, letters, etc.).
-Official notification of admission is distributed directly from Graduate Division.
+Official notification of admission is distributed directly from the campus-wide Graduate Education office (GEPA).

 Admission review will be on a competitive basis based on the combined elements of the application, which include:

-- Undergraduate / graduate transcripts (English translation must accompany official transcript written in other languages)
+- Undergraduate / graduate transcripts (unofficial transcripts suffice for the application; English translation must accompany transcripts written in other languages)

 - TOEFL scores (required ONLY for international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English)